Skip to main content

 Image

-Head of Unit, Innovation Ecosystem
+Innovation Ecosystem Unit

 Márton Herczeg is the Head of the Innovation Ecosystem Unit, leading several strategic initiatives and actions enhancing the impact of the EIT Innovation Ecosystem.
 His unit is leading on the Innovation, Business Creation and Entrepreneurial Education pillars and coordinates the EIT Regional Innovation Schemes and Global Outreach and joint, Cross-KIC activities.